bytesByHarsh/Male-Female-Voice-Recognition/README.md

 ### Guide For the App

 *Source button*  - Used to select the source file.
-By default it is set to tske in only .wav files(can be changed either in source file)
+By default it is set to take in only .wav files(can be changed either in source file)

 *Go button*  -  After the selection from source button to finally select the file name shown in box, press this button